global-asp/asp-source/en/0312_curious-baby-elephant.md

 ##
 She was curious about
 Giraffe.
-“Why do you have a
+"Why do you have a
-long neck?” she asked.
+long neck?" she asked.

 ##
 She was curious about
 Rhino.
-“Why does your horn
+"Why does your horn
-have a sharp point?”
+have a sharp point?"

 ##
 She was curious about
 Hippo.
-“Why do you have red
+"Why do you have red
-eyes?” she asked.
+eyes?" she asked.

 ##
 And she was VERY
 curious about Crocodile.
-“What does Crocodile
+"What does Crocodile
-eat for dinner?”
+eat for dinner?"

 ##
-“Never ask a question
+"Never ask a question
-like that!” said her
+like that!" said her
 mother.
 She walked off,
 frowning.

 ##
 But clever Crow quickly
-said, “Follow me to the
+said, "Follow me to the
 river.
 There you will see
 what Crocodile eats for
-dinner.”
+dinner."

 ##
 So Baby Elephant